fadziljusri/blog/_posts/2019-05-29-sync-json-firestore.md

   - firestore
 ---

 A Node.js script that help you **sync** your json with Firestore database.

+This script **only** sync/update `Firestore collection` with declared `keys` in JSON file.
+It will not affecting any other existing `Firestore collection` from which are not available from the JSON file.
 You can download [sync-json-firestore](https://github.com/fadziljusri/sync-json-firestore/archive/master.zip) from my github repository or clone it.
-This script **only** sync/update `Firestore collection` with declared `keys` in JSON file.
-It will not affecting any other existing `Firestore collection` from which are not available from the JSON file

 > git clone https://github.com/fadziljusri/sync-json-firestore.git